-They build on business assets and trade secrets, they often leverage "remnant" organizational resources, and diversification of revenues and customers is a sought after business goal is it not?
+They build on business assets and trade secrets, leverage existing organizational resources, and diversify revenues.

-One, is the opportunity one in which my business can truly be best-in-class?
+Question #1.
+Is the opportunity one in which our business can truly be best-in-class?

-And two only if the answer to the above is yes, are the market dynamics for the opportunity favorable for its pursuit?
+Question #2.
+Only if the answer to the above is yes, are the competitive and market dynamics for this opportunity favorable, again for our business?

-Internal in their inward look at the real strengths of a business and its people.
+These questions first look inward at the real strengths of a business and its people.

-And external in their evaluation of the market landscape in which that business competes.
+And outward in their evaluation of the market and industry landscape in which that business competes.

-The internal acid test is easily performed by listing the business’ key strengths, like:
+The inward test is performed by listing the business’ key strengths, such as:

-As we list these strengths what will arise will be “non obvious” wisdoms as to the likelihood of a successful pursuit of the considered opportunity and perhaps more valuably…
+In listing these strengths, what often arises are not-so-obvious insights as to the likelihood of successfully pursuing the considered opportunity and perhaps more valuably…

-…“aha” moments as to other, more appropriate opportunities for the business to potentially pursue.
+…“aha” moments as to other, more appropriate opportunities to pursue.

 Market.
 How big is the market for the opportunity?
 How expensive will it be to pursue?

 Customer.
-Who are its customers?
+Who are its target customers?
 How pressing is their need?
 How hard are they to reach?

 Competition.
-In our global age, by far the most important question – and not coincidentally the one that most executives do the worst job in asking - how strong and formidable is the competition?
+In our global age, this is by far the most important question – and not coincidentally the one that most entrepreneurs and executives do the worst job in asking and evaluating – how strong and formidable is our competition?

-What advantages – first-to-market, brand, relationship, cost structure, etc. – does the competition have that we will need to match and beat?
+What advantages – first-to-market, brand, relationship, cost structure, etc. – does our competition have that we will need match and overcome?

-As we honestly ask these competitive questions, very often discouragement can set in.
+As we honestly ask and answer these competitive questions, very often discouragement can set in.

 But this sad feeling is actually a good thing.

-Because as we work through the discouragement we really learn if we have an opportunity worth pursuing or just a passing fancy.
+Because it is only through systematically working through this “discouragement phase” do we learn if we have an opportunity worth pursuing or if it is just a passing fancy.

-But if it is an actual opportunity, then the internal and external challenges that present themselves to pursue it will embolden us to roll up our sleeves and go for it.
+But if it’s an actual opportunity, then the internal and external challenges that present themselves will embolden us to roll up our sleeves and go for it.

-For sure, successfully pursuing any new business opportunity is hard.
+For sure, pursuing any new business opportunity is hard.